lokingdav/Secret-Recovery/README.md

-# how-to-recover-secret
+# How to Recover a Cryptographic Secret From the Cloud
-Implementation for How to Recover a Cryptographic Secret From the Cloud Paper
+Implementation for How to Recover a Cryptographic Secret From the Cloud Paper.
+The paper is currently under review but is also public on [Cryptology ePrint Archive](https://eprint.iacr.org/2023/1308).

 ## Setup
 - Install Python 3.11 and python3.11-venv